clojure-quant/quanta/lib/tradingview/tradingview-plot-types.md

+# color hex/rgba codes
-Colors:
+- Colors:
-You need to return color codes supported by tradingview. for this you can use (color :red)
+- You need to return color codes supported by tradingview.
+- for this you can use (color :red)